bikeshedders/xchacha-rfc/xchacha.md

 1. Pass the key and the first 16 bytes of the 24-byte nonce to HChaCha20 to obtain the subkey.
-2. Use the subkey and remaining 8 byte nonce with ChaCha20 as normal.
+2. Use the subkey and remaining 8 byte nonce with ChaCha20 as normal (prefixed by 4 NUL bytes, since [@!RFC7539] specifies a 12-byte nonce).

 XChaCha20 is a stream cipher and offers no integrity guarantees without being combined with a MAC algorithm (e.g. Poly1305).